 In this personal creativity workshop, you’ll use the concept of the cabinet of curiosities to explore your own life and experiences.
-Through reflection, mapping, and art-making, you’ll begin to curate your own cabinet as you gain clarity on what brings you joy, purpose, and fulfillment.
+Through reflection and art-making, you’ll begin to curate your own cabinet as you gain clarity on what brings you joy, purpose, and fulfillment.

 Saturday, June 26

-Enjoy a light continental breakfast, and get ready for a day of inspiration and education!
+Grab a bagel and get ready for a day of inspiration and education!

 10:30-11:00 Theme Talk: Material Culture